Marita Geraghty

-Marita Geraghty (born March 26, 1965) is an American former television and film actress.
+Marita Geraghty (born March 26, 1965) is an American television and film actress.
 She had roles in several movies during the late 1980s and early 1990s, most notably as Nancy Taylor in Groundhog Day.

 Geraghty was born in Chicago.
 She graduated from the University of Illinois and made her Broadway debut on 6 October 1987 in Coastal Disturbances, where she played the role of Holly Dancer, a somewhat depressive 24-year-old photographer from New York, who fancies Leo, a handsome, impulsive lifeguard of 28, still smarting from a failed engagement.